pepstock-org/Charba/readme.md

 Going to new version
 -------

-Here you can find the list of enhancement and updates available on `master` branch before which will be part of new official release:
+Here you can find the list of enhancements and updates available on `master` branch before which will be part of new official release:

 ### Features